Home Company Modular Microencapsulation Units Publications Applications Gallery Links Contact

-Encapsulation Unit – Var J30
+Encapsulation Unit – VARJ30

 The VARJ30 is the aerodynamically assisted jetting equipment showed on the figure below.
 The product enters through a central needle.
 The exit orifice, which is centrally in line with the axis of the needle, has been counter sunk externally.
 The counter sunk leads to the aero dynamical effect that the jet has the smaller diameter when it is passing the orifice than the needle.
 The needle is enclosed in a pressure chamber with an exit through the orifice.
 The size of the drops is determined by the product flow rate and the pressure inside the chamber.
 The product flow rate is typically controlled by a hyprecision syringe to be connected to the product nozzle.
 The pressure in the pressure chamber is controlled by the Nisco Pressure controller.
 The pressure sensor is installed in the HMI* control console.
 The pressure set-point can be entered via touch screen.

-Typical bead distribution: The beads were made with the nominal sized unit of 350 μm, resulting peak at 20 μm |
+Principle of aerodynamically assisted jetting Typical bead distribution: The beads were made with the nominal sized unit of 350μm,

-The VARJ30 is supplied two nozzle sizes, (available 100, 150, 200,250, 350, 400, 500, 600, 700, 800, 900, 1000 mm).
-This unique technology has the following advantages: The reachable smallest particle is approximately 1:10 smaller than the needle diameter, depending on the physical properties of the product and on the requirements in regard of the particle homogeneity even smaller.
+The VARJ30 is supplied two nozzle sizes, (available 100, 150, 200,250, 350, 400, 500, 600, 700, 800, 900, 1000mm).
+This unique technology has the following advantages: The reachable smallest particle is approximately 1:10 smaller than the needle diameter, depending on the physical properties of the product and the requirements in regard of the particle homogeneity even smaller.
 So you can achieve very small particles with a minimised danger of clogging.
-So near homogenous particles around 10 micrometer are now in the reach with the VARJ30.

-Continuation Encapsulation Unit – VARJ30
+Encapsulation Unit – VARJ30

-The concept of flow focussing was there since the dates going back to as far or even or further back to the 1960's
+The concept of flow focussing was there since the dates going back to as far or even or further back to the 1960's.

 1968: